The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Ultralight axion cosmology

-If the ULA is so light that its mass becomes comparable with or smaller than the Hubble parameter $H_0$, the oscillation scale $a_\mathrm{osc}$ approaches or even exceeds the current scale factor of the Universe $a(z=0)=1$, indicating that the ULA field did not start oscillating yet.
+If the ULA is so light that its mass becomes comparable with or smaller than the Hubble parameter $H_0$, the oscillation scale $a_\mathrm{osc}$ approaches or even exceeds the current scale factor of the universe $a(z=0)=1$, indicating that the ULA field has not started oscillating yet.
 Indeed, this kind of field behaves as dark-energy-like, which can be heuristically illustrated with the equation of motion.
 Neglecting the $m_\mathrm{a}^2\phi^2$ term in Eq.~\ref{eq:eom} and assuming that $H(t)$ varies slowly enough in time exhibits exponential modes for the ULA field $\phi$.
 This behavior is associated with an equation of state $w_\mathrm{ax} \approx -1$ via the density and pressure of the ULA field.
-This leads to a redshift-dependent equation of state whose transition from a dark matter to a dark energy behavior depends on the ULA mass.
-Figure~\ref{fig:regimechange} illustrates the dependence of the oscillation redshift on the ULA mass.
-At the oscillation redshift, the ULA field starts to oscillate in the minimum of its potential well and thus exhibits particle-like (dark matter-like) behavior.
+In terms of the de Broglie wavelength associated to the ULA BEC, in the extreme case of $H_0 \approx m_\mathrm{a}$ which occurs around ULA masses of $m_\mathrm{a} \approx 10^{-33}\,\si{\electronvolt}$ the de Broglie wavelength is comparable to the size of the universe leading to an overall energy shift, typically associated to a dark energy-like component.
+However, even at higher ULA masses, as long as the de Broglie wavelength of the ULA BEC exceeds its Jeans scale, ULAs cannot form halos and are thus still referred to as dark energy-like ULAs.
+Furthermore, if the ULA BEC de Broglie wavelength is comparable to the size of the universe, this affects the Hubble rate and therefore also the distance measurements.
+This results in a redshift-dependent transition in the Hubble rate, with the nature of the transition dependent on the ULA mass.
+Wherever the de Broglie wavelength exceeds the size of the universe, ULAs should be modeled as a dark energy component in the Hubble rate.
+In the opposite case of a de Broglie wavelength smaller than the size of the universe, ULAs should be modeled as a dark matter component in the Hubble rate.
+The transition between the two regimes is determined by the oscillation redshift.
+Fig.~\ref{fig:regimechange} illustrates the dependence of the oscillation redshift on the ULA mass.
+We emphasize here that the regime change in the Hubble rate is not related to the typically referenced regime change between dark energy-like ULAs' and dark matter-like ULAs' contribution to halo formation, which is determined by the respective Jeans scale.